hayate891/VRTK/DOCUMENTATION.md

 #### HapticsOnUse/1

-  > `public virtual void HapticsOnUse(uint controllerIndex)`
+  > `public virtual void HapticsOnUse(VRTK_ControllerReference controllerReference)`

   * Parameters
-   * `uint controllerIndex` - The controller index to activate the haptic feedback on.
+   * `VRTK_ControllerReference controllerReference` - The reference to the controller to activate the haptic feedback on.
   * Returns
    * _none_